America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 – strategic bombers – 80 units.

-US nuclear weapons are geographically distributed throughout the world.
+US nuclear weapons are geographically located throughout the world.
 A significant part of the US nuclear arsenal is located in Europe and Turkey.
-Submarines with nuclear missiles ply the waters of the Atlantic, the Mediterranean Sea and the Persian Gulf.
-And, of course, on the North American continent itself there are dozens of places where nuclear weapons are concentrated, some of which do not look like military installations.
+Submarines with nuclear missiles ply the Atlantic waters, Mediterranean Sea And Persian Gulf.
+And, of course, on the North American continent itself there are dozens of places where nuclear weapons are concentrated, some of which do not in appearance resemble military facilities.

 Is the US preparing for a nuclear war with Russia?

-Whether it is possible to use nuclear weapons in the near future, we already spoke when we discussed the prospects for an offensive.
-We repeat that from the point of view of the interests of those in power, such a conflict is unlikely in the coming years, because no one wants to cut the branch on which he “lives”, i.e. destroy their own planet, where people like Trump or Putin feel like masters.
-Even if we assume that the United States will develop an ultra-fast and targeted version of a nuclear attack on Russia, this will inevitably cause a backlash, similar to the one that Putin spoke about in the words already mentioned above.
-Yes, and if you look at the policy of the Russian president with an open mind, you can understand that he is closely, and in fact plays with her on the same side.
+We have already talked about whether it is possible to use nuclear weapons in the near future when we discussed the prospects for an offensive.
+Let us repeat that from the point of view of the interests of those in power, such a conflict is unlikely in the coming years, because no one will want to cut the branch on which they “live”, i.e. destroy their own planet, on which people like Trump or Putin feel like masters.
+Even if we assume that the USA will develop an ultra-fast and targeted version nuclear attack to Russia, this will inevitably cause a response, similar to the one that Putin spoke about in the words already mentioned above.
+And if you look at politics Russian President unbiased, then you can understand that he is closely, and in fact plays with her on the same side.

-Therefore, all the words about withdrawal from the missile treaty, the use of nuclear weapons or martyrdom are just ostentatious bravado, designed to once again exacerbate the world political confrontation and make people live in constant fear of the future.
-We have already mentioned that he is a man put at the head of the United States in order to rock the boat of world politics and economics, and ideally turn everything upside down.
-And so far he has been successful in doing this, because if this continues, the world will slide into the abyss of global chaos by the beginning of next year.
+Therefore, all words about withdrawal from the missile treaty, the use of nuclear weapons or martyrdom are just ostentatious bravado, intended to Once again exacerbate global political confrontation and force people to live in constant fear of the future.
+We have already mentioned that he is a person put in charge of the United States in order to rock the boat of world politics and economics, and ideally turn everything upside down.
+And so far he has been successful in this, because if this continues, the world will slide into the abyss of global chaos by the beginning of next year.

 Economist, analyst.
-He studied at a special gymnasium, then at the Donetsk National
+Studied at a special gymnasium, then at the Donetsk National

 University of Economics and Trade with a degree in Finance.
-Graduated from magistracy and
+Completed master's degree and

-graduate school, after which he worked for several years as a researcher in one of the
+graduate school, after which he worked for several years as a research assistant in one of

-institutes of the National Academy of Sciences of Ukraine.
-At the same time, I received a second
+institutions National Academy Sciences of Ukraine.
+In parallel with this I received a second

 2010.
-I am fond of economics, politics, science, religion and many others.
+I am interested in economics, politics, science, religion and much more.

 US nuclear weapons